Newfoundlands are typically known as great family dogs.

 Thousands of other Newfie owners have gone through it and made it.

 Not every second of having your Newfoundland is going to be wonderful.

-There’s going to be hard times with crying and frustrations and all of that is o.k.
+There are going to be hard times with crying and frustrations and all of that is o.k.

-There’s also going to be great times, funny times and many proud moments and the hardest lesson that you are going to learn during this time is that your Newf will make mistakes and so will you.
+There are also going to be great times, funny times and many proud moments and the hardest lesson that you are going to learn during this time is that your Newf will make mistakes and so will you.

 Remember, a Newfie is a dog first and a Newfie second.

 The first year of raising a Newfie can be tough, the second might be even tougher, but by the third year, you’ll see it all come together!

 p.s.
 I realize that there may be some that believe that they have a perfect Newfie with no behavior issues, I’m happy for you.

 p.p.s.
 Of course, it’s worth it and of course, I wouldn’t change anything.